 But one day, the bird’s friends in the forest started making fun of him, calling him a poor sap and claiming that he did all the hard work while the others got to stay home and relax.
 He came home that day and demanded that they try a more equitable system of chores, and they drew lots to determine who did what.

-Well, the sausage was tasked with gathering wood, but was gobbled up by a dog when entered the forest.
+Well, the sausage was tasked with gathering wood, but was gobbled up by a dog when he entered the forest.
 The mouse was tasked with making the meal, but when she slid through the vegetables like the sausage used to, she got stuck and died.
 And the bird was supposed to gather the water and light the fires, but somehow he managed to set the house on fire, and then, while trying to draw up a bucket of water from the well to put it out, get tangled in the bucket and pulled into the well himself, where he drowned.
 The moral of this story appears to be know your place.
 Also, don’t shack up with a talking cured meat.

 2. The Companionship of the Cat and Mouse